TheJake289781/python-calculator/README.md

 i also kinda made it just bc im learning(i might learn a diff one well i already kinda am) and im just doing this to test stuff so yeah and yeah also bc python is pretty easy and im bored if i didnt say that yet

+the calculators do the exact same but the code is just a lil different but they both work the same so dont worry about that now this is not a full thing bc you ca just go on your browser and search: 'calculator' and you will find a working one sometimes built-in this is just for if you idk actually but yeah

 so yeh thats this i guess dont know why you read this but you did i guess if you want to start programming then dont look here bc i cant either